 Altogether, I’ve spent about a month traveling Ireland by car, and the reason I keep returning to the island is that it is one of my favorite places in the world to drive.
 Every time you turn a corner on a winding road, you’re met with stunning views that make you want to pull over and snap a pic.
-But of all the Irish roads I’ve been lucky enough to see, these are the best scenic drives in Ireland that you should add to your itinerary.
+But of all the Irish roads I’ve been lucky enough to see, these get my vote for the best scenic drives in Ireland.

 The Best Scenic Drives in Ireland

 Here are my favorites, plus a few Irish drives on my bucket list.
 Note that estimated driving times are after factoring in a few stops and seeing some of the highlights (but not seeing every place on the route).
 In no particular order, the best scenic Irish drives are…